 Another IUD question.
 I understand that IUD's are associated with a small increase in risk of Pelvic Inflammatory Disease (PID), which can lead to infertility.
 I've heard you can have PID which goes symptom-free and undetected.
 What can a woman do to make sure she doesn't have PID after getting an IUD?

 Contraception technology can certainly be complicated.
-This may be especially true in the moment of contraceptive failure or after unprotected sex.
+This may be especially true if sex occurs when a contraceptive method fails or is not used.
 The copper IUD can in fact prevent pregnancy in "emergency" situations.
 The exact mechanisms are not fully understood, but the IUD may work by stopping sperm from reaching the egg or by changing the lining of the uterus to prevent a fertilized egg from attaching to the uterus wall.

 Health care providers once believed that IUDs were linked to higher rates of pelvic inflammatory disease (PID), however this association has been refuted.
-If a woman has an infection like Chlamydia or gonorrhea and has an IUD inserted, her risk for PID is increased.
+If a woman has an infection like chlamydia or gonorrhea and has an IUD inserted, her risk for PID is increased.
 However, for women without any infections, the risk of PID is not related to IUD use.
 Your health care provider will test you for sexually transmitted infections before inserting an IUD to avoid any chance of a PID infection.
-Columbia students can visit Primary Care Medical Services by calling x4-2284 to make an appointment or by using Open Communicator.
+Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.

 Using an IUD as emergency contraception involves a visit to your health care provider, which may be difficult to schedule in a time-sensitive situation.
-Another form of emergency contraception is Plan B, a safe and effective hormonal pill that is available for sale over the counter at drugstores to women and men who are 17 or older.
-Planned Parenthood provides a comprehensive list of contraceptive options include advantages and disadvantages of each.
+Other forms of emergency contraception (EC) are in the form of a safe and effective hormonal pill.
+One-pill formulations of EC, including Plan B One-Step and its generic versions, are available for sale on the retail shelves at many pharmacies and drugstores.
+For these formulations, no prescriptions are needed and proof-of-age is not required to purchase.
+For information on long-term birth control methods, Planned Parenthood provides a comprehensive list of contraceptive options include advantages and disadvantages of each.